 During World War II, more than 44,000 Native Americans joined the US armed forces.
-Many young Native American men considered being drafted an insult and chose to enlist before they could receive a draft notice.
-Countless more attempted to enlist but were rejected due to health issues as a result of the poverty in which many Native Americans lived.
+Many young American Indian men considered being drafted an insult and chose to enlist before they could receive a draft notice.
+Countless more attempted to enlist but were rejected due to health issues as a result of the poverty in which many American Indians lived.

 It was as a student at Chilocco in 1937 that Childers joined a National Guard unit which had been organized at the school.
 Childers graduated in 1940 and stayed with the National Guard through its transition to active duty as the 45th Infantry Division.
 Childers remained with the 45th Division, moving through the ranks as the unit trained and prepared for action in Italy.
 At the close of the campaign in Sicily in August 1943, Childers received a battlefield promotion.